What is a Gemstone?

 Several factors are taken into account when determining the suitability of a crystal rock or mineral to be classed as a gemstone.
 The three most important characteristics are beauty, durability and rarity but without beauty the other two mean very little.

-Colour in gemstones is caused by the absorption or refraction of light.
-This basically means the way the surface interacts with light.
-White light (colourless light, an example being daylight) is made up of red, orange, yellow, green, blue, indigo and violet.
+White light which is colourless light an example being daylight is made up of red, orange, yellow, green, blue, indigo and violet.
 When light hits a surface some of it is absorbed whilst the rest is reflected.
 The light that's reflected is the colour we see.

 The different colours of white light can be seen through a prism.
 A prism is a three dimensional translucent object with flat sides.
 At least two sides have the same size and shape.
 Examples include a triangle, cube, hexagon and octogon.